sw33tLie/bbscope/README.md

 - Requires an API key in `~/.bbscope.yaml` under the `ai` section (or the `OPENAI_API_KEY` environment variable).
 - Entries are batched per program to minimize API calls.
 - If the model fails or omits an entry, the original target is used so nothing is lost.
-- When the text explicitly says “out of scope” or similar, the AI pass can flip the entry’s `in_scope` flag for you.
+- When the text explicitly says "out of scope" or similar, the AI pass can flip the entry's `in_scope` flag for you.
 - Tune throughput with `max_batch` (targets per request) and `max_concurrency` (simultaneous requests) in the `ai` config section.

 ---

 ### `db` - Interacting with the Database

-The `db` command lets you query and manage the data stored in your local SQLite database.
+The `db` command lets you query and manage the data stored in your PostgreSQL database.

 #### `db print`